 Before making any final decisions, it’s important to make sure you understand what’s involved and whether equity release is right for you.

-With this in mind, you should always seek professional advice from an independent expert adviser, who’ll talk you through the details, and you can ask as many questions as you wish.
+With this in mind, you should always seek professional advice from an expert adviser, who’ll talk you through the details, and you can ask as many questions as you wish.
 When you’re ready, The SunLife Over 55 Equity Release Service is here to help you on your way.